 This class of code includes the foundation routines for the executive proper such as the context switch and the interrupt subroutine implementations.
-Sources for the supported processor families can be found in c/src/exec/score/cpu.
-A good starting point for a new family of processors is the no\cpu directory, which holds both prototypes and descriptions of each needed CPU dependent function.
+Sources for the supported processor families can be found in cpukit/score/cpu.
+A good starting point for a new family of processors is the no_cpu directory, which holds both prototypes and descriptions of each needed CPU dependent function.

 CPU dependent code is further subcategorized if the implementation is dependent on a particular CPU model.
-For example, the MC68000 and MC68020 processors are both members of the m68k CPU family but there are significant differents between these CPU models which RTEMS must take into account.
+For example, the MC68000 and MC68020 processors are both members of the m68k CPU family but there are significant differences between these CPU models which RTEMS must take into account.